-Despite of its intuitive definition, such a dominance relation is hard to use in practice for large designs, because under such a dominance relation, we still have to pay the price of $O(n \cdot m)$ in computing all possible combinations for merging solutions, and $O(N^2)$ for pruning.
-Moreover, there is no guarantee that the number of solutions after pruning is linearly, which makes it less efficient for large designs as we will show in the experiment parts.
+Despite of its intuitive definition, such a dominance relation is hard to use in practice for large designs, because under such a dominance relation, it is very difficult to keep the strict ordering of solutions as the deterministic case does, thus loosing both the linear complexity of merging and pruning operations.
+In other words, we still have to pay the price of $O(n \times m)$ in computing all possible combinations for merging solutions, and $O(N^2)$ for pruning, which makes it less efficient for large designs as we will show in the experiment parts.